 How to invest in real estate in 8 ways

 Here are the 8 ways you can invest in real estate.
 The method you choose ultimately depends on your financial situation and what you hope to achieve.
-If you want to learn more, check out our article on real estate investing myths.

 #1: Real-estate investment trust (REIT)

 If you’re looking for a way to invest in real estate that’s lower risk than buying property, this is the method for you.

 Real estate investment trusts, or REIT, act like mutual funds for real estate.
 Think of them like a basket.
 In the basket are different properties you can invest in.
 Instead of investing in individual ones, you invest in the entire basket along with other investors.
 REITs are typically managed by a company (i.e. a trust).

 Your investment goes towards buying and developing the properties to turn into eventual profit.
 Investors get paid dividends with REITs like a normal fund.

 REITs are typically managed by a company (i.e. a trust).
 They also come in a variety of different forms.
 You can invest in REITs that focus on healthcare buildings like hospitals or retail buildings like shopping malls.